 North & Central Andros

 Technically one island, North and Central Andros are two separate administrative districts.
-Sleepy Nicholl’s Town (population 500) is the closest settlement to San Andros Airport and the center of activity for all of North Andros.
-It’s got some extraordinary hidden beaches and coves – ask a local.
-Further south, the Stafford Creek area has a handful of accommodations.
+Sleepy Nicholls Town (population 645) is the closest settlement to San Andros Airport and the center of activity for much of North Andros.
+Outside of town are some extraordinary hidden beaches and coves – ask a local.

 On the edge of the Gulf Stream, closer to Miami than Nassau, this postage-stamp paradise comprises North, South and East Bimini and a scattering of private and uninhabited islets.
 Naturally stunning, culturally relaxed and boasting excellent diving and unsurpassed deep-sea fishing, Bimini is well worth the 30-minute flight from Nassau.

 Privileged Paradise Island – linked to Nassau by two great arcs that may as well be bridges to another world – is unashamedly built for profit and pleasure.
 Its landscape is mostly artificial: vast hotels straight from the covers of fantasy paperbacks, hangar-sized casinos, ersatz 'villages' in which to shop and eat, and the lushest lawns you'll see anywhere in the Bahamas.

 Separated from Marsh Harbour by 10km of clear, shallow sea, Elbow Cay is just lovely.
 Greeted on arrival by the most photogenic lighthouse in the Bahamas, visitors glide into a broad sheltered harbor flanked by sturdy timber cottages, studded with sails and framed by low greenery.